Lawyer for Bicycle Accident in Oakville, MO

-While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report stated that accidents on the side of the road do more damage because both the motor vehicle and bicycle are traveling at higher speeds.
-Your Oakville, MO bike accident lawyer at Halvorsen Klote will conduct a thorough investigation into your accident to determine the cause of your injuries and who is liable for your damages.
+While intersections are the most common place to see or experience a bike accident, a National Transport Safety Board report relayed that accidents on the side of the road cause more significant injuries because of the higher speeds involved.
+Your Oakville, MO bike accident lawyer at Halvorsen Klote will perform an exhaustive investigation into your accident to determine the cause of your injuries and who is liable for your damages.

 What Are Common Injuries from Oakville, MO Bicycle Accidents?

 Bicyclists are at a higher risk for severe injuries than anyone else on the road.
 Some of the most common injuries our lawyer for bicycle accident team has helped Oakville, MO residents receive compensation for include: